Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Abstract

 \section{Abstract}

-Massive objects located between Earth and a compact binary merger can act as a magnifying glass improving the sensitivity of gravitational wave detectors to distant events.
-A point mass lens between the detector and the source can manifest itself either through an amplification of the gravitational wave signal in a frequency dependent manner that is maximum at merger or through magnification combined with the appearance of a second image that interferes with the first creating a regular, predictable pattern.
+Massive objects located between Earth and a compact binary merger can act as gravitational lenses magnifying signals and improving the sensitivity of gravitational wave detectors to distant events.
+Depending on the parameters of the system, a point mass lens between the detector and the source can either lead to a smooth frequency-dependent amplification of the gravitational wave signal, or magnification combined with the appearance of a second image that interferes with the first creating a regular, predictable pattern.
 We map the increase in the signal to noise ratio for upcoming LVK observations as a function of the mass of the lens $M_L$ and dimensionless source position $y$ for any point mass lens between the detector and the binary source.
-We find that most microlensing is silent with mismatch under 10\% and may never be identified as lensed.
 To quantify detectability, we compute the optimal match between the lensed waveform and the waveforms in the unlensed template bank and provide a map of the match.
 The higher the mismatch with unlensed templates, the more detectable lensing is.
 Furthermore, we estimate the probability of lensing, and find that the redshift to which binary mergers are visible with the LVK increases from $z \approx 1$ to $z\approx 3.2$ for a total detected mass $M_{det} = 120 M_\odot$.
 The overall probability of lensing is $<20\%$ of all detectable events above the threshold SNR for $M_{det} = 120 M_\odot$ and $<5\%$ for more common events with $M_{det} = 60 M_\odot$.
 We find that there is a selection bias for detectable lensing that favors events that are close to the line of sight $y \lesssim 0.5$.
-Black hole binary searches could thus improve their sensitivity by introducing a prior that takes the bias into account.
-The match, the SNR increase due to lensing, and the probability of lensing are weakly dependent on the noise curve of the detector with very similar results for both the O3 and predicted O4 noise power spectral densities.
+Black hole binary searches could thus improve their sensitivity by taking this bias into account.
+Moreover, the match, the SNR increase due to lensing, and the probability of lensing are only weakly dependent on the noise curve of the detector with very similar results for both the O3 and predicted O4 noise power spectral densities.
+These results are upper limits that assume all dark matter is composed of $300 M_\odot$ point mass lenses.

 {Institut de Ci\`encies del Cosmos (ICCUB), Facultat de F\'{i}sica, Universitat de Barcelona, Mart\'i i Franqu\`es 1, E-08028 Barcelona, Spain}

 {Institut de Ci\`encies del Cosmos (ICCUB), Facultat de F\'{i}sica, Universitat de Barcelona, Mart\'i i Franqu\`es 1, E-08028 Barcelona, Spain}